alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

-# Qiime2 Amplicon Sequencing Cleanup
+# QIIME 2 Amplicon Sequencing Cleanup
-All of the code used here is compatible with the package <ins>Qiime2 amplicon version 2024.10.</ins> (*Bolyen et al., 2019*), documents and other tutorials for this version can be found [HERE](https://docs.qiime2.org/2024.10/).<br><br>
+All of the code used here is compatible with the package <ins>QIIME 2 amplicon version 2024.10.</ins> (*Bolyen et al., 2019*), documents and other tutorials for this version can be found [HERE](https://docs.qiime2.org/2024.10/).<br><br>
 The instructions and code for installing on a local drive are for macOS (Apple Silicon), and linux for installing on an HPC, but can be applied to other machines with modification.

 ## Purpose:
-This SOP is designed to assist those with using the Qiime2 package for (i) performing an initial quality control (cleaning) using DADA2 of all sequences by removing low quality sequences (quality filtering) and chimeric sequences, correcting sequencing errors that are present (denoising), grouping duplicate sequences, and merging paired end sequences (if maintaining both the forward and reverse sequences for all samples), and (ii) assigning taxonomy to reamining sequences using various databases.
+This SOP is designed to assist those with using the QIIME 2 package for (i) performing an initial quality control (cleaning) using DADA2 of all sequences by removing low quality sequences (quality filtering) and chimeric sequences, correcting sequencing errors that are present (denoising), grouping duplicate sequences, and merging paired end sequences (if maintaining both the forward and reverse sequences for all samples), and (ii) assigning taxonomy to reamining sequences using various databases.
 This procedure focuses specifically on fungal 18S and bacterial 16S bacterial sequences, but can be modified for other amplicons as needed.

 ### Inisghts Into Bioinformatics Terminology:
 For the purposes of this SOP, a local drive referes to your personal computer and the High Perfomance Computer (HPC) that is used is the University of Hawaiʻi at Mānoa's cluster named KOA which can be accessed through the online interface [HERE](https://koa.its.hawaii.edu/) or through the command line (described below).
 In order to get access to the cluster (KOA) you need to be associated with the University of Hawaiʻi at Mānoa, register for an account [HERE](https://datascience.hawaii.edu/eligibility-sign-up/), and take the required onboarding.
 Once those steps are completed you can access the cluser with your UH username (described below).
 <br><br>
 You will often see the word "path" which tells you the location of a folder (called a directory) or a file.
 For example, if you see something like this "path/to/folder/file.ext" this would indicate that the file "file.ext" is inside of the folder "folder" which is inisde of the folder "to" which is inside of the folder "path".
 The extension of the file (.ext) indicates what kind of file it is, you've seen this before for common files such as PDF (.pdf) and Microsoft Office (.docx) files that contain different extensions.<br>
 ## STEP 1: Prepare Files & Environment
-<ins>Preparing Files For Qiime2</ins><br>
+<ins>Preparing Files For QIIME 2</ins><br>
 To begin, make sure sequences are downloaded in an accessible location as fastq.gz files on the local drive.<br><br>
 If you're sequences are in the .fastq format, you can compress each .fastq file in a directory into .fastq.gz files:
 ```